Computer Technology & Electronics

 at a Motorola developer's conference in 1992, a show of hands revealed

 that only 3 people out of 500 were developing products on the Mac platform

-(PC layout tools, auto-routers, etc.) on the Mac was 10 times more expensive
+software (PC layout tools, auto-routers, etc.) on the Mac were 10 times more expensive

 than equivalent stuff for the IBM compatible PC